rakshuu12300/rakshuu12300/README.md

 - 👋 Hi, I’m @rakshuu12300
-- 👀 I’m interested in wildlife
-- 🌱 I’m currently studiying in school
+- 🌱 I’m currently studying in school
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+email: rakshitsharma4040@gmail.com
+instagram: @rakshitsharma40

 <!---
 rakshuu12300/rakshuu12300 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.